How to Actually Read Rust’s Standard Library Documentation

 Filtered : [None, Some(15), Some(25), None, None]

-Fewer than 15 lines, but there’s so much going on here.
+Fewer than 10 LOC, but there’s so much going on here.
 Let’s unpack it all.

-🟢 Part 1: Easy — Finding Your Way Around
+🟢 Part 1: Easy — Finding Our Way Around

 Emmett: Great first question!
 The ! tells you it’s a macro, not a function.
 In Rust, macros have that trailing bang.
-Let’s find it in the docs.
+Let’s find it in the documentation.

-Marty: How do I even search for that?
+Marty: Hey Doc, how do I even search for that?

 Emmett: Two ways.
-First, the easy way: in VS Code.
+First, the easy way, directly in VS Code.

 Hover over vec! and you’ll see a tooltip from rust-analyzer.
 It’ll show you something like: